 There is also a choice.
 Both two and four pad axle weigh systems are available from the likes of Solent Scales.
 While two is ample for axle weighing, given you can combine the weights to get an overall total, four provides even greater accuracy – allowing for individual corner and wheel weights.

 Still undecided?
 Compare and contrast the two here.

 One look at the Solent Scales website will reveal the vast number of axle pads available for those looking to ensure their vehicle is never overloaded.

-When faced with such choice, it serves to focus in on a handful of capabilities to narrow your selection.
+When faced with such a choice, it serves to focus on a handful of capabilities to narrow your selection.

 Chief among these is size.
 We’ve already touched upon how compact axle pads can be and while this is ordinarily a good thing, it renders them worthless if yours is a large vehicle with dual wheel axles dwarfing the comparatively tiny weigh pads.

 Knowing the surface weighing area required is vitally important.
 Of course, those wanting to travel with their weigh pads in tow will tend to gravitate to smaller models.